A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Introduction

+Arrow's theorem has sparked many alternative proofs, e.g. \cite{ArrowKennethJoseph1963Scai,Baryshnikov,Geanakoplos2005,Hansson,KIRMAN1972267,TANG20091041,NingYu2012}.
+Key to this paper is an algebraic/combinatorial topology framework that Baryshnikov \cite{Baryshnikov} establishes to prove Arrow's theorem using algebraic topology techniques.
+Referring to this theorem's traditional combinatorial proof, Baryshnikov \cite[p.
+404]{Baryshnikov} says: \say{its proof seems a little irrelevant, as a proof of the fix point theorem without use of algebraic topology, e.g., by means of Sperner’s lemma, that is, in a combinatorial way.} Moreover, in another article \cite[p.
+208]{BaryshnikovYuliyM.1997Tads}, he says (referring to the algebraic topology approach): \say{the topology we are exploiting is in fact very geometrical and thus appeals to our intuition much better than dry combinatorial constructions.}

-Arrow's theorem has sparked many alternative proofs.
-Key to this paper is an algebraic/combinatorial topology framework that \textcite{Baryshnikov} established to prove Arrow's theorem using algebraic topology techniques (in particular, homology groups). \textcite{Baryshnikov} used simplicial complexes to represent the set of profiles and preferences, and simplicial maps to represent SWFs. \textcite{RajsbaumArmajacPODC} used Baryshnikov's framework to prove Arrow's Theorem's base case (two voters and three alternatives) with combinatorial topology (they used simple counting and geometric arguments instead of more involved algebraic topology). \textcite{RajsbaumArmajacPODC} then proceed by induction to prove Arrow's general case (at least two voters and at least three alternatives).
-This motivated us to look for a simple and geometrically appealing non-inductive combinatorial topology proof of Arrow's theorem for the general case.
+Baryshnikov \cite{Baryshnikov} uses simplicial complexes to represent the set of profiles and preferences, and simplicial maps to represent SWFs.
+The authors of \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC} use Baryshnikov's framework to prove Arrow's theorem's base case, i.e., two voters and three alternatives, with combinatorial topology (they use simple counting and geometric arguments instead of more involved algebraic topology).
+In particular, \cite{RajsbaumR2022preprint-new} demostrate that Arrow’s theorem can be derived from the index lemma, a result in combinatorial topology that generalizes Sperner’s lemma (which is equivalent to Brouwer's fixed-point theorem).
+They also give a geometric argument that reveals the intuition behind their index lemma proof, showing that combinatorial topology might be deeply connected with the geometry behind Arrow's theorem.
+After obtaining the result for the base case, \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC} proceed by induction to obtain the general one.

+The algebraic/combinatorial topology framework can also be used to study Arrovian (im)possibilities under domain restrictions.
+The author of \cite{Baryshnikov} points out that the $2$-skeleton of the simplicial complex representing the unrestricted domain provides the required information for his algebraic topology approach to be used to prove a generalization of Arrow's theorem to domains with the \emph{free triple property}, i.e., domains that are unrestricted at the level of any triple of alternatives (see \cite{CAMPBELL200235} for a formal definition).
+He also suggests a relation between possibility results for some domain restrictions and the homotopy type of the simplicial complex representing the preferences with some deleted simplices of maximal dimension.